animatlabs/animatlabs.github.io/_posts/2023-01-29-redis-distribulted-locking.md

 - The replica gets promoted to master.
 - Client B acquires the lock to the same resource A already holds a lock for.
 SAFETY VIOLATION!

-Therefore, to achieve locking in such a case, when the resources need to write/update any key onto the system, it needs to take a lock over the resource and then perform the action.
+Therefore, to achieve locking in such a case, when the resources need to write/update any key onto the system, it needs to not only take a lock over the resource but also perform an additional task before performing any action.

 ```bash
 SET resource_name my_random_value NX PX 30000